embumila/alx-higher_level_programming/0x0A-python-inheritance/README.md

  8. A class Rectangle that inherits from BaseGeometry (7-base_geometry.py).

  9. A class Rectangle that inherits from BaseGeometry (7-base_geometry.py). (task based on 8-rectangle.py)

+ 10. A class Square that inherits from Rectangle (9-rectangle.py):